-Source: Future Forum Remote Employee Experience Index 2020, U.S. only
+Source: Future Forum Remote Employee Experience Index, 2020; US-only cut

 This data demands greater scrutiny and exploration.
-It's not clear what combination of factors creates this difference: Why is remote work helping level the experience?
+It's not clear what combination of factors creates this difference: Why is remote work helping level the experience based on some factors, but not on others?
 One potential theory is the practice of code-switching.
 At a recent summit hosted by the Future Forum, social psychologist Brian Lowery of Stanford University described code-switching: "The way I talk right now is different from the way I talk at home.
 I show up and I code-switch.
 That's a cost.
 It's exhausting when you show up every day and find a way to fit in.
 Letting people work remotely reduces that stress.
 It puts more people in a position that allows them to show up as their full selves."